Category: Nutritional Supplement Guides

 #ad | Biohacklogic.com participates in affiliate programs and may earn a commission.

-Biological Mechanism of Acetyl L-Carnitine in PCOS
+Biological Mechanism of Diindolylmethane in Dysmenorrhea

-Specific Side Effects or Risks for PCOS Patients
+Specific Side Effects or Risks for Dysmenorrhea

 Summary Table of Risks

-Gastrointestinal Disturbances Nausea, vomiting, diarrhea
+Gastrointestinal Disturbances Mild nausea, bloating, diarrhea

-Allergic Reactions Rash, itching, swelling
+Allergic Reactions Skin rashes, itching, swelling

-Drug Interactions Potential interactions with anticoagulants and thyroid medications
+Drug Interactions Potential interactions with hormone therapies

 Medical Disclaimer